Dark matter as the source of neutrino mass: theory overview and experimental prospects: Conclusion and outlook

 \section{Conclusion and outlook}

-In this review a novel particle physics approach to dark matter based upon having a radiative \textit{dark origin} for neutrino masses is described.
-The Standard Model is extended with a \textit{dark sector} that accounts for the origin of dark matter, which is stabilized by the presence of a dark symmetry.
+In this review a broad and novel particle physics approach to dark matter was described, based on the idea of having a radiative \textit{dark origin} for neutrino masses.
+The relevant Standard Model extension involves a \textit{dark sector} that accounts for the origin of dark matter, which is stabilized by the presence of a dark symmetry.
 These schemes are more satisfactory as theories of dark matter than the simplest inert Higgs doublet model or the vanilla supersymmetric dark matter scenario.
-Although the three relevant DM search techniques follow the same general complementary scheme illustrated in Fig.~\ref{fig:dm-collider}, there are additional neutrino probes that make this approach more appealing to us.
-Indeed, by having the issues of neutrino mass and dark matter closely interconnected, there are synergies between the two sectors and ample opportunities for cross-testing the idea that neutrino masses are indeed mediated or \textit{seeded} by a dark matter sector.
+Although the three relevant DM search techniques follow the same general complementary scheme illustrated in Fig.~\ref{fig:dm-collider}, there are additional neutrino probes that make this approach more appealing.
+Indeed, by having the issues of neutrino mass and dark matter closely interconnected, there are synergies between the two sectors and opportunities for cross-testing the idea that neutrino masses are indeed mediated or \textit{seeded} by a dark matter sector.

 After basic preliminaries in Sec.~\ref{sec:dark-preliminaries} we discussed the simplest inert Higgs doublet model in Sec.~\ref{sec:Inert}.
 The latter provides a theory benchmark, useful as a prelude for what comes next.
-In this case DM is bosonic and we give results for its relic abundance as a function of the dark-matter mass in Fig.~\ref{fig:Relic_scoto_seesaw}, while direct detection of dark matter via nuclear recoil (Fig.~\ref{fig:DD_scoto}) leads to current and projected sensitivities on the spin-independent WIMP-nucleon elastic scattering cross section given in Fig.~\ref{fig:DD-constraints}.
-Collider restrictions are illustrated in Fig.~\ref{fig:higgs-decay-scoto}.
+In this case dark matter is bosonic and we give results for its relic abundance as a function of the dark-matter mass in Fig.~\ref{fig:Relic_scoto_seesaw}, while direct detection of dark matter via nuclear recoil (Fig.~\ref{fig:DD_scoto}) leads to limits and projected sensitivities on the spin-independent WIMP-nucleon elastic scattering cross section given in Fig.~\ref{fig:DD-constraints}.
+Collider restrictions on the inert Higgs doublet model are given in Fig.~\ref{fig:higgs-decay-scoto}.

-Our general DM framework can harbor bosonic or fermionic dark matter, though we focus first on the latter.
-We discussed the main features and limitations of the simplest \textit{scotogenic} dark-matter scheme in Sec.~\ref{sec:simpl-scot-setup}, and discussed several variations on the same theme.
-We discussed the relevant constraints, in particular those that follow from neutrino masses (Fig.~\ref{fig:neutrino-loop-scotogenic}) and oscillations, as well as the relic DM density and the possibility of accommodating the FIMP scenario within the scotogenic approach, Fig.~\ref{fig:FIMP_12}.
-Fermionic DM direct detection results are given in Fig.~\ref{fig:loop_DD}.
+The main features and limitations of the simplest \textit{scotogenic} dark-matter scheme are discussed in Sec.~\ref{sec:simpl-scot-setup}, along with variations on the same theme.
+We discussed neutrino masses (Fig.~\ref{fig:neutrino-loop-scotogenic}) as well as the constraints that follow from oscillations, the relic fermionic DM density and the direct detection limits, given in Fig.~\ref{fig:loop_DD}.
+The possibility of accommodating the FIMP scenario within the scotogenic approach is illustrated in Fig.~\ref{fig:FIMP_12}.